Medicine Hat, Alberta

 One of the concepts employed was to reduce the ultimate width of the building to less than the parking structure beneath it.
 Parking dimensions are unrelenting regardless of the jurisdiction, due to the geometry required to maneuver vehicles in and out of parking stalls.
-Given the price point sensitivity of the suite design, it was necessary to reduce the project width in order to achieve adequate window-wall ratio relative to suite size and in order to make the suite design viable.
+Given the price point sensitivity of the suite design, it was necessary to reduce the project width in order to achieve an adequate window-wall ratio relative to suite size and in order to make the suite design viable.

 Simple rectangular geometry tends to lend itself to economical design, and in order to overcome a mundane look in the context of this geometry, the building mass was articulated through the addition of balconies.
 The façade was also articulated by stepping the materials in an art deco style fashion, enhancing the building elevations and making them attractive.
-In addition to the concept of simplified geometry the building design was based on a modular system of twelve foot increments, further adding to the cost effectiveness of the project.
+In addition to the concept of simplified geometry, the building design was based on a modular system of twelve-foot increments, further adding to the cost-effectiveness of the project.